robertwenquan/nyu-course-assignment/big-data-analytics/documentstore-vs-relational/README.md

 The major difference between SQL and noSQL database is the name of table and row.
 Instead of calling table and row in the SQL databases, a.k.a.
 RDBMS, "Collection" and "Document" are used.
 In SQL database context, we say there are a bunch of rows in the table and a few tables in that database.
 In the noSQL database context, we say there are a few documents in this collection and a few collections of documents in that database.

-#### Syntactic ease of achieving information retrieval and manipulation tasks
+#### Syntactic Comparison

-Then let's compare the grammar of some common data retrieval tasks from SQL and noSQL for the following common tasks:
+Then let's compare the grammar of some common data retrieval tasks from SQL and noSQL for the common tasks like creating database, creating table, inserting a row, select rows, deleting rows, table or database.

-* Create database
-* Create a new table
-* Add a new record to a data set
-* Select a few records from a data set
-* Update a value of a record in a data set
-* Delete a record from a data set
-* Delete a table
-* Delete database

 ###### For SQL: